nuodb/nuodb-helm-charts/docs/HowToConnectExternally.md

 ## External Access for TE Groups

-External access for NuoDB database is _not_ enabled by default and is supported when using NuoDB Helm Charts 3.4.0+ and NuoDB 4.2.4+.
+External access for the NuoDB database is _not_ enabled by default and is supported when using NuoDB Helm Charts 3.4.0+ and NuoDB 4.2.4+.
 To enable external access to NuoDB domain and database set the `admin.externalAccess.enabled=true` and `database.te.externalAccess.enabled=true` options.

 A Kubernetes service of type `LoadBalancer` or `NodePort` is created per TE group.
-The Kubernetes cluster should be properly configured so that external network (Layer4) cloud load balancer is provisioned automatically.
+The Kubernetes cluster should be properly configured so that the external network (Layer4) cloud load balancer is provisioned automatically.
 This should allow the external SQL clients to connect to the TEs backing the service by uniquely targeting each TE group.
-Most of the cloud vendors provide Kubernetes Load Balancer controllers that support different service annotation used to control the properties and configuration of the provisioned cloud load balancer.
+Most of the cloud vendors provide Kubernetes Load Balancer controllers that support different service annotations used to control the properties and configuration of the provisioned cloud load balancer.

-> **NOTE**: When external access is enabled, the NuoDB Helm Charts will create internet-facing load balancers by default.
+> **NOTE**: When external access is enabled, the NuoDB Helm Charts will create Internet-facing load balancers by default.
 This can be changed by setting the `admin.externalAccess.internalIP=true` and `database.te.externalAccess.internalIP=true` or further customized by explicitly configuring custom annotations for the Kubernetes services using `admin.externalAccess.annotations` and `database.te.externalAccess.annotations` options.
-The user provided custom annotations will overwrite the default annotations for the services.
+The user-provided custom annotations will overwrite the default annotations for the services.

-It is a customer responsibility to correctly configure security rules and restrict access to the cloud load balancers.
+> **IMPORTANT**: It is a customer's responsibility to correctly configure security rules and restrict access to the cloud load balancers.

-Services of type `NodePort` can be created as well which won't automatically provision cloud load balancer.
+Services of type `NodePort` can be created as well by setting the `admin.externalAccess.type=NodePort` and `database.te.externalAccess.type=NodePort` options.
-For this type of deployment it is required that custom manually provisions the L4 load balancers that load balance traffic across all Kubernetes worker nodes.
+For this type of deployment, it is required that a Layer4 load balancer is manually provisioned.
+It should be configured to load balance traffic across all worker nodes in the Kubernetes cluster.
-Different TE groups will be reachable on different node port.
+The different TE groups will be reachable on different node ports.

 The external address and port for TEs are configured using the `external-address` and `external-port` process labels.
-If supplied, they will be advertized by NuoDB Admin to the SQL clients during the second stage of the connection protocol.
+If supplied, they will be advertised by NuoDB Admin to the SQL clients during the second stage of the client connection protocol.
 For more information, check [Use External Address](https://doc.nuodb.com/nuodb/latest/client-development/load-balancer-policies/#_use_external_address).

 Obtaining and configuring the hostname or IP address of the L4 load balancers can be tedious and error-prone as they are provisioned asynchronously by the Kubernetes controllers.
-NuoDB can inspect the Kubernetes services and configure the TE database processes with the `external-address` and `external-port` process labels when `--enable-external-access` process option is provided.
+NuoDB can inspect the Kubernetes services and configure the TE database processes with the `external-address` and `external-port` process labels automatically if the `--enable-external-access` process option is provided.
-This simplifies the deployment and ensures correct configuration of the TE database processes.
+This simplifies the deployment and ensures the correct configuration of the TE database processes.

-> **NOTE**: If the hostname or the IP address of the provisioned cloud load balancer change over time, the TE database process needs to be restarted so that the new value is obtained.
+> **NOTE**: If the hostname or the IP address of the provisioned cloud load balancer change over time, the TE database process needs to be restarted so that the new value comes into play.

 ## Examples